jspaezp/pbs-torque/README.md

 **node** - set the ppn resource request (defaults to the thread declaration).
 **mem** - set the memory resource request (bytes).
 **walltime** - set the walltime resource (secs).

+These can be specified in the `Snakefile` like so:

+  ...
+  rule all:
+      resoures:
+          node=1,
+          mem=50000,
+          walltime=300
+      input:
+  ...